Creanimo/strawberry-vanilla-js/README.md

 ## Use UI Components in your app

 - Add dist folder to your project.
+This is the content of what will later be available as a release.
+You can rename it e.g. to sv-ui/
 - Copy sv-ui-config.json next to your entry point (e.g. my-app.js),
 - open it and change templatePath, so it points to the templates/ folder.
 - Initialize config in the entry point of your app: